Tom and Jerry: Warner Bros. era (2006–present)

 In 1996, Turner merged with Time Warner, the parent company of Warner Bros.
 The characters from the MGM library, including Tom and Jerry, were placed under the control of Warner Bros.
 Animation.
 A relaunch of the theatrical shorts series was planned for 2003 alongside a similar relaunch of the Looney Tunes theatrical shorts, but was canceled after the financial failure of Looney Tunes: Back in Action.

 In 2006, a new series called Tom and Jerry Tales premiered.
 Thirteen half-hour episodes each consisting of three shorts were produced.
 Some of the segments, like The Karate Guard, had originally been produced and completed in 2003 and/or 2005 as part of the planned theatrical cartoon relaunch.
 The show debuted in markets outside the US and UK, before premiering in February 2006 on the UK version of Boomerang, and the following autumn in the US on Kids' WB on The CW.
 Tales is the first Tom and Jerry TV series that utilizes the original style of the classic shorts, along with the slapstick.
-Tales is the first Tom and Jerry production produced in 16:9 widescreen aspect ratio, but was cropped to 4:3 fullscreen aspect ratio when initially aired on in the United States.
+Tales is the first Tom and Jerry production produced in 16:9 widescreen aspect ratio, but was cropped to 4:3 fullscreen aspect ratio when initially aired in the United States.
 The series was canceled in 2008, shortly before the Kids' WB block shut down.